wafflestomper/Scheduler_v2/progress_log.md

 These changes provide more flexibility in the scheduling system, allowing for better descriptions of periods and more scenarios for section creation, such as placeholders without assigned rooms or size limits.

+## 2025-03-17 14:30 - Implemented Course Management Interface

+Developed comprehensive course management features with the following components:

+1. **Course Listing and Management UI**:
+   - Created view_courses.html template with a responsive course listing table
+   - Implemented sorting by grade level and name for easy navigation
+   - Added quick action buttons for edit and delete operations
+   - Integrated bootstrap styling for consistent interface

+2. **Course Creation Interface**:
+   - Implemented create_course.html with a user-friendly form
+   - Added validation for all required fields
+   - Created a teacher selection modal to easily assign eligible teachers
+   - Implemented proper error handling and success messages

+3. **Course Editing Capabilities**:
+   - Built edit_course.html to allow updating course details
+   - Pre-populated form with existing course data
+   - Implemented validation and error handling
+   - Added clear warning about how changes affect sections

+4. **Course Deletion with Safeguards**:
+   - Created delete_course_confirm.html with confirmation interface
+   - Implemented safeguards to prevent deletion of courses in use by sections
+   - Added clear warnings about the irreversible nature of deletions
+   - Provided detailed information about the course being deleted

+5. **Navigation Integration**:
+   - Updated the base.html template to include course management in the dropdown menu
+   - Added consistent breadcrumb navigation across all course management pages
+   - Ensured proper URL configuration in urls.py

+6. **Testing**:
+   - Created comprehensive test suite in test_course_views.py
+   - Implemented tests for all CRUD operations
+   - Added tests for validation and error handling
+   - Verified that protections against deleting courses in use work correctly

+These features provide administrators with a complete interface for managing courses in the scheduling system, allowing for the easy creation, modification, and removal of courses when needed, while protecting against accidental data loss.

 ## Next Steps

 ### Testing